tatami_and_futon

 Benefits of Sleeping on Tatami

-• Natural air flow & humidity balance: Tatami breathes, absorbing and releasing moisture to regulate the microclimate around your body.
+• Natural air flow & humidity balance: Tatami breathes, absorbing and releasing moisture to create a stable microclimate around your body.

 Comfort and Body Alignment